-Other than a house, a car is likely one of the biggest purchases you’ll make.
+Besides a house, buying a car is likely one of the biggest purchases you’ll make.
 With that in mind, it’s essential to make sure you can manage the cost.
 That’s where car finance comes in!

-Not many people have the funds to buy a car outright and instead opt for car finance, meaning you can pay for your car in one monthly payment.
+Not many people have the funds to buy the car outright and instead opt to pay for a vehicle on finance, meaning you can buy your vehicle in monthly payments.

 Consider the amount you can afford to repay monthly before even looking at the types of car finance.
 Add up your monthly outgoings and make sure you can afford the car repayments!